 Office snacks & beverages

-I try and prioritise food and beverages that re produced and transported locally within as short a distance from my location as possible, and that are made under good economic and environmental conditions.
+I try and prioritise food and beverages with little to no animal protein, and that are produced and transported locally within as short a distance from my location as possible, and that are made under good economic and environmental conditions.
 When that is not possible, I favour organic, co-operative, and fair-trade products - again, prioritising the shortest distances first.

 As a result, I buy a range of producers and sellers, from small-scale local farmers using organic or similar processes, to a co-operative chain of organic supermarkets, to France-wide fair trade networks.
 Examples of my larger-scale suppliers include: